hzdavid/springtest-enhancer/README.md

 # springtestX
-make spring test better to use
+make spring test better to use.

 X means extensions.